Feldenkrais Method

 Scientific Evidence Supporting the Feldenkrais Method

-While the Feldenkrais Method is primarily a self-exploratory experience, there’s a growing body of scientific evidence lending support to its effects.
+While the this approach is primarily a self-exploratory experience, there’s a growing body of scientific evidence lending support to its effects.

 Research studies on movement enhancement

-Several studies have reported improvements in flexibility, coordination, and overall movement efficiency following Feldenkrais Method interventions.
+Several studies have reported improvements in flexibility, coordination, and overall movement efficiency following this particular interventions.

 Research studies on healing properties

-Research supports the effectiveness of the Feldenkrais Method in managing chronic pain, rehabilitating from injuries, and reducing stress.
+Research supports the effectiveness of the this method in managing chronic pain, rehabilitating from injuries, and reducing stress.

 Ongoing research and criticisms